th1j5/ouroboros.rocks/content/about/about.md

 any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-At present, Ouroboros is a research prototype.
-Although it is developed with utmost care, it may expose the host system to unknown security risks and attack vectors.
-As such, we recommend to test it in a contained environment.
+At present, Ouroboros should be considered an advanced research prototype.